About Peer-Led Team Learning (PLTL)

 How do I sign up?

-The online application process will be discussed during the first lecture each semester of the Chemistry 111/112 sequence.
+The online application process will be discussed during the first lecture each semester of each General Chemistry sequence.
 It will open at 5 pm the Monday classes begin.
-All first-year students who take the Diagnostic Exam, and sign up for PLTL by the announced deadline will be guaranteed placement in a Chemistry PLTL study group.
-Upper-level students are not required to take the Diagnostic exam in order to participate in PLTL, but they must sign up for PLTL by the announced deadline.
+All first-year students who take the diagnostic exam, and sign up for PLTL by the announced deadline, will be guaranteed placement in a chemistry PLTL study group.
+Upper-level students are not required to take the diagnostic exam in order to participate in PLTL, but they must sign up for PLTL by the announced deadline.